 Residual neuromuscular block increases the risk of complications, especially for those suffering from respiratory comorbidity, increasing the need for additional care.
-The A study at Massachusetts General Hospital has shown that residual neuromuscular block (TOF <0.9) is independently associated with an increased length of PACU stay (on average 80 minutes longer) and that this likely results in subsequent patients having to wait to enter the PACU.
-The subsequent patients having to wait to enter the PACU.
+A study at Massachusetts General Hospital has shown that residual neuromuscular block (TOF <0.9) is independently associated with an increased length of PACU stay (on average 80 minutes longer) and that this likely results in subsequent patients having to wait to enter the PACU.